YC937/ReactPortfolio/README.md

 ## Installation

 Clone the repository and use "npm i" to install the required dependencies.
-Run the development server using `npm run`.
+Run the development server using `npm run dev`.
-Open your browser and navigate to the provided local server URL.
+Open your browser and navigate to the local server URL.

 ##